n-p/RWO/Readme.md

-### Important
+### What's new
-* Important bug fix: The program had a serious flaw that it didn't calculate the error correctly for first iteration.
+* Automatic detection of tuning variables.

 ### Some Notes:
 * This program using random walking for tuning based on centipawn values.
-* You can extrapolate evaluations.
-* It uses single process, so you can run multiple instances at once.
+* It uses single process, so you can run multiple instances.
-* You need python-chess with small modification (pip command).